Docker Image Default Parameters

 1 | # Overwrite the default entrypoint set by the image |

-of an image is similar to a COMMAND
+The ENTRYPOINT of an image is similar to a COMMAND because it specifies what

 executable to run when the container starts, but it is (purposely) more

-gives a container its default nature or
+difficult to override.
+The ENTRYPOINT gives a container its default nature or

-behavior, so that when you set an ENTRYPOINT
+behavior, so that when you set an ENTRYPOINT you can run the container as if

 it was that binary, complete with default options, and you can pass in more

-options via the COMMAND
+options via the COMMAND.

 Check the default entrypoint of a image by: